 Database and Switch.

-This charm provides the Open Virtual Network (OVN) local controller,
+The ovn-chassis charm provides the Open Virtual Network (OVN) local controller,

-Open

 Open vSwitch bridges for integration, external Layer2 and Layer3 connectivity

 On successful deployment the unit will be enlisted as a Chassis in the OVN

 The ovn-chassis charm is a subordinate charm.
 Alternatively, the principle

 Note: The OVN charms are supported starting with OpenStack Train.

 OVN makes use of Public Key Infrastructure (PKI) to authenticate and authorize

 control plane communication.
 The charm therefore requires a Certificate